Continental Divide Trail: New Mexico

 The official route of the CDT in New Mexico is 794.5 mi long, although many alternate routes shorten or lengthen that distance.
 The lowest elevation of the trail in New Mexico is 4189 ft in the town of Lordsburg and the highest elevation in New Mexico is 11301 ft at the summit of Mount Taylor.
-Much of the CDT route in New Mexico traverses desert and dry mountains and a challenge to hikers is finding drinking water.
+Much of the CDT route in New Mexico traverses desert and dry mountains.
+Finding drinking water is a challenge for hikers.